Q: How do I declare CELL as my major?

 Q: What if I have a question about a CELL course or the requirements for the CELL major?

-A: See your CELL advisor (go to the CMB office in 2000 Stern Hall if you need to be assigned an advisor).
-Major and minor requirements, course descriptions, and courses allowed from other departments are posted on our website and outside the departmental office (2000 Stern).
+A: See your CELL advisor (go to the CMB office in 2000 Stern Hall if you need to be assigned an advisor or email Keitris Bourgeois (email@example.com).
+Major and minor requirements, course descriptions, and courses allowed from other departments are posted on our website.
 Questions about degree requirements (humanities, foreign language, etc.) should be addressed to your academic advisor.

 Q: How do I transfer cell biology credits from another University to Tulane?

 A: Submit a copy of the course description from the other university, a copy of the syllabus, a transfer credit approval form from your Dean, and a CMB transfer credit request form.
 Omitting any of these will delay your request.
-Leave these four items with the office staff, and allow 3 or 4 working days for your request to be processed.
-After review, your materials will be available for pickup at the front desk during regular business hours.
+Send this information to Keitris Bourgeios (firstname.lastname@example.org).
 Submit the completed paperwork to the Academic Advising office.

 Q: I would like to be employed as a work-study student or as a student employee.
 What do I do?

 A: Job opportunities in CMB labs are very limited.
 It is best to check for available positions at the beginning of the fall semester.
-See Marnie Elsky for job opportunities.
+Enquire within the CMB office, 2000 Percival Stern Hall.